The Soulaan/Soulaani/Soulani Flag: A Symbol of Lineage and Evolution

 The Origins and Significance

-Soulaan meaning “Soul American” the two a's" which stand for "Autochthonous American”.
+Soulaan meaning “Soul American” the two a's" which stand for "Autochthonous American” or Amerrukan.
 Soulaan was created by its creators T-Roy Parks, Maroc Wallace , and Dwayne Coleman, is an ethnic designation rather than a nationality.
 The original Soulaan/Soulaani/Soulani/Soulaani Flag, introduced on August 9, 2024, was met with widespread approval from Black Americans for its thoughtful blend of historical and cultural elements.
-The flag included the modern American flag as its foundation, overlaid with a golden sword and wreath inspired by the Black American Heritage Flag, a homage to the enduring strength and perseverance of Black Americans throughout history.
-The presence of indigo, a color symbolizing Black Americans role in the cultivation of indigo during the early years of the nation, was a pivotal element of the flag.
-It was also a recognition of Grace Wisher, a Black American who contributed to the creation of the Star-Spangled Banner, alongside other unsung heroes in Black history.
-Can be bought here.
+It’s used to describe the autochthonous (Formerly) Black Americans of North America USA or Amorocco, that can trace their lineage here by frequency and autochthonous roots.

 The Revision Process